tv

 But they must.
 Dr Avery gives a big speech about all that she's survived: losing her parents and raising her sisters alone.
 So she might just survive this too, against the odds.

-It's a rousing moment, that was, in part, inspired by the real life cancer of one of the Grey's Anatomy's writers.
+It's a rousing moment that was, in part, inspired by the real-life cancer journey of one of the Grey's Anatomy writers.
+Or so everyone thought.

 Debbie Allen as Dr Catherine Avery in Grey's Anatomy.
 Image: ABC.